getodk/docs/src/scan-form-designer-using.rst

 .. note::

-  To digitze a text box, a user will manually transcribe the image of the text box into a text prompt in ODK Survey.
+  To digitize a text box, a user will manually transcribe the image of the text box into a text prompt in ODK Survey.

 .. _scan-form-using-adding-fields-text: